-Striped bass fishing will likely be fair during early April and declining thereafter.
+Striped bass fishing will be good until early April and declining thereafter.
 Populations are annually supplemented by the Florida Fish and Wildlife Conservation Commission.
-Good places to try for stripers include the lower river, from the Navy Recreation Area down to the Interstate-10 bridge near Milton and Pond Creek from the railroad tracks to the mouth of the creek.
-Once the heat of summer arrives, try near the Blackwater diversion, upstream of the confluence of Big Coldwater Creek.
-Dawn and dusk are prime times for striper fishing, and a falling tide is best.
-Free-lined live mullet make good baits.
-Anglers should also try plugs that resemble mullet or menhaden, such as Bang-o-lures and Yo-Zuri lures.
-Live shrimp or twister-tail type jigs can also work.
+Appropriate places to fish for stripers include the lower river, from the Navy Recreation Area down to the Interstate-10 bridge near Milton and Pond Creek from the railroad tracks to the mouth of the creek.
+Some fish may be targeted later in the year, near the Blackwater diversion, upstream of the confluence of Big Coldwater Creek.
+Free-lining live mullet works well in the tidal section of the river and large jerkbaits such as Bangolures and Yo-Zuri baits catch fish near the diversion.
+Live shrimp or twister-tail type jigs are also appropriate.

 The Yellow River is a 92-mile-long river of which 61 miles occur in Florida's Okaloosa, Santa Rosa and Walton counties.
 The Yellow River flows in a southwesterly direction into Blackwater Bay, an arm of Pensacola Bay.
 One major tributary, the Shoal River, joins the Yellow near Crestview, Florida.
 The Shoal River lies entirely within Florida with a length of 33 miles.
 The Yellow River has a sandy bottom, white beaches and large sandbars.
 A 56-mile section of River from SR-2 to SR-87 is designated the Yellow River Paddling Trail.
 View current river conditions throughout Florida.